zvolin/go-libp2p/p2p/host/resource-manager/README.md

 these limits, which will be applied on nodes that have sufficient memory.

-A `ScalingLimitConfig` can be converted into a `LimitConfig` (which can then be used to initialize a fixed limiter as shown above) by calling the `Scale` method.
+A `ScalingLimitConfig` can be converted into a `LimitConfig` (which can then be used to initialize a fixed limiter with `NewFixedLimiter`) by calling the `Scale` method.
 The `Scale` method takes two parameters: the amount of memory and the number of file descriptors that an application is willing to dedicate to libp2p.

-These amounts will differ between use cases: A blockchain node running on a dedicated server might have a lot of memory, and dedicate 1/4 of that memory to libp2p.
+These amounts will differ between use cases.
+A blockchain node running on a dedicated server might have a lot of memory, and dedicate 1/4 of that memory to libp2p.
 On the other end of the spectrum, a desktop companion application running as a background task on a consumer laptop will probably dedicate significantly less than 1/4 of its system